 Takayasu arteritis — Takayasu arteritis usually affects the main artery that receives blood from the heart (the aorta) and its branches (figure 1).

 Takayasu arteritis is not common in the United States.
 The disease usually affects women who are between 10 and 40 years old.
 Common symptoms include pain and weakness when trying to use the arms or legs (called claudication).
 Other organs, such as the intestines, can also be affected; this can cause abdominal pain after eating.
 If the heart is affected, there can be chest pain with activity (eg, walking, running).
 (See "Patient information: Peripheral artery disease and claudication (Beyond the Basics)".)

 Takayasu arteritis is diagnosed by looking at the arteries with an imaging test.
-This usually involves an MRI (magnetic resonance imaging).
+This usually involves magnetic resonance imaging (MRI).
 Other possible tests include angiography or arteriography, which uses an injection of dye into a vein to see the blood vessels of the heart with x-ray.
 (See "Clinical features and diagnosis of Takayasu arteritis".)